chtan/ball-and-blocker-tutorial/README.md

 There is an ``||loops:on start||`` block on the grid space.

-You will start to build your game with the coding blocks from here.
+You will start to build your game with coding blocks from here.

 ## Step 1